 This won an Oscar for Best Song From A Movie, beating out songs by Paul Simon and U2.
 It was a bold choice for the academy, who usually pick fairly tame songs by Randy Newman, Sting, or Elton John.
 Barbra Streisand announced the award, and seemed surprised and happy that Eminem won.

-Eminem did not perform at the Oscars because they wanted him to sing the "radio friendly" version and he wanted to sing the song as written and let the censors edit the language.
-This was the first winning song not performed on The Oscars since it has been televised.
+Eminem did not perform at the Oscars or show up to accept his award because they wanted him to sing the "radio friendly" version and he wanted to sing the song as written and let the censors edit the language.
+It was the first winning song not performed on The Oscars since it has been televised.
+Luis Resto, who co-produced the track, accepted the award in Em's stead.

 Jenny - Sussex, NJ